 Popular Brands Of Roof Top Tents

-While there are many brands of tents, two of the biggest that are most popular with Taco drivers are Cascadia Vehicle Tents (CVT) and Tapui.
-They both offer many different sizes and options.
+While there are many brands of tents (many are covered in this post), two of the biggest that are most popular with Taco drivers are Cascadia Vehicle Tents (CVT) and Tepui.
+These and all other tents we cover in this post offer many different sizes and options.

 One tent that will pop up (no pun intended) over and over again in your searches is Cascadia Vehicle Tents (CVT).
 They make units from $1000 to close to $3000, but they are a favorite for sure.
 From two-person to four-plus person tents, if you have a tent need, they can cover it.
 You can also rent their tents as well.

-Another popular full-sized tent is from Tapui.
+Another popular full-sized tent is from Tepui (now owned by Thule).
 For around the same price as a CVT, they offer hard shell and soft tents.
 They have plenty of different models to fit your needs.
 Compared to CVT, they offer plenty of tents that don’t hand over the size of the truck.

 Full-Sized CVT - Tacoma World User trevordavis14

 Hard Shell Pivot - Courtesy of Gear Junkie